Independent contractors and employees

 - dismiss or threaten to dismiss an employee for the purpose of engaging them as an independent contractor

 - make a knowingly false statement to persuade or influence an employee to become an independent contractor.

-The FW Act provides serious penalties for contraventions of these provisions.
-Employees and independent contractors can request assistance from the FWO if they feel their rights have been contravened.
+The Fair Work Act 2009 provides serious penalties for contraventions of these provisions.
+Employees and independent contractors can request assistance from the Fair Work Ombudsman if they feel their rights have been contravened.

-Some general protections provided under the FW Act extend to independent contractors and their principals.
+Some general protections provided under the Fair Work Act 2009 extend to independent contractors and their principals.

 Independent contractors and principals are afforded limited workplace rights, and the right to engage in certain industrial activities.
 An independent contractor or principal is protected from adverse action by any person in relation to the decision to exercise or potentially exercise their rights under these provisions.

 For more information on workplace rights, industrial activities, and what constitutes adverse action, please see the Protections at work fact sheet.